dhbergerwm/CSCI420HW2/README.md

 To run the project, each code block (unless commented out/specified) **must be run in sequential order**.

-If the CSVs (and optioanlly, the .dill file) are placed within the **content** folder, the code will run from start to finish without issues.
+If the CSVs (and optionally, the .dill file) are placed within the **content** folder, the code will run from start to finish without issues.
 Code blocks are commented extensively to highlight key features and nuances of functions or processes.

 ## **2.4 Run Pre-trained Model**